God's Army (revolutionary group): Activity

 God's Army was situated in mountainous rainforests along the border between Burma and Thailand.
-They were a band of Christian guerrillas who maintained an austere lifestyle, including abstinence from sexual intercourse, alcohol, milk, eggs and pork.
+They were a band of Christian guerrillas who maintained an austere lifestyle, including abstinence from sexual intercourse, alcohol, milk, eggs, and pork.
 The group was estimated to have around 500 fighters in 1998, but gradually declined to anywhere between 100 and 200 men in early 2000.
-Many left to find work to support their refugee families while others are thought to have left due to personal reasons.
+Many left to find work to support their refugee families while others are thought to have left for personal reasons.
 Meanwhile, the Burmese army had 21,000 troops in the area.

 In October 1999, a group calling themselves Vigorous Burmese Student Warriors along with the God's Army seized the Burmese embassy in Bangkok and the situation ended with their departure, at which point they were taken in by God's Army.
 The Burmese Government called the attack "a pure act of terrorism" and in Washington the State Department, which has been critical of the Burmese military regime, also condemned what it called "a terrorist attack".

 In January 2000, 10 members of God's Army seized a hospital in Ratchaburi, Thailand.
-The group held 700 to 800 patients and staff members hostage for 22 hours.
+The group held about 500 patients and staff members hostage for 22 hours.
 They demanded the Thai government stop shelling Karen positions in Burma and treatment for their wounded.
 They planted "booby" traps in the hospital and threatened to blow up the hospital.
 Thai security forces stormed the hospital, killing all 10 of the gunmen.
 After the raid, God's Army were strenuously pursued by the Tatmadaw (Burmese armed forces) and shunned by other Karen rebels.